Jump In Overdoses Shows Opioid Epidemic Has Worsened

 There's more bad news about the nation's devastating opioid epidemic.

-In just one year, overdoses from opioids jumped by about 30 percent, according to the a report released Tuesday by the Centers for Disease Control and Prevention.
+In just one year, overdoses from opioids jumped by about 30 percent, according to a report released Tuesday by the Centers for Disease Control and Prevention.

-The overall increase in opioid overdoses seen in hospital emergency rooms between the third quarter of 2016 and 2017 occurred across the nation.
-Some parts of the country experienced far greater increases than others while a few reported declines, the analysis shows.
+The overall increase in opioid overdoses seen in hospital emergency rooms between the third quarter of 2016 and the third quarter of 2017 occurred across the nation.
+Some parts of the country experienced far greater increases, while a few have reported declines, the analysis shows.

 Loading...

-"We have an emergency on our hands," says CDC Acting Director Anne Schuchat.
+"We have an emergency on our hands," says acting CDC Director Anne Schuchat.
 "The fast-moving opioid overdose epidemic continues and is accelerating."

 The largest regional increase occurred in the Midwest, which saw a 69.7 percent jump in opioid overdoses, according to the report.
 The jump was driven in part by a 109 percent increase in Wisconsin.
-Overdoses increased 40.3 percent in the West, 21.3 percent in the Northeast, 20.2 percent in the Southwest, and 14 percent in the Southeast.
+Overdoses increased 40.3 percent in the West, 21.3 percent in the Northeast, 20.2 percent in the Southwest and 14 percent in the Southeast.

 "We saw, sadly, that in every region, in every age group of adults, in both men and women, overdoses from opioids are increasing," Schuchat says.

-The latest data could underestimate the overdoses, since many people who overdose never end up in the emergency room.
+The latest data could underestimate the overdoses, because many people who overdose never end up in the emergency room.
 "It might be even worse," Schuchat says.

-The report didn't specify why overdoses vary around the country.
+The report didn't specify why overdoses vary across the country.
 But one factor is probably the differences in availability of newer, highly potent illegal opioids, such as fentanyl, which have been flooding the country in recent years, Schuchat says.

 "We think that the number of people addicted to opioids is relatively stable.
 But the substances are more dangerous than five years ago," Schuchat says.
 "The margin of error for taking one of these substances is small now and people may not know what they have."

-The supply of those more-dangerous drugs is increasing faster in some parts of the country than in others, which may help explain the geographic variations, Schuchat says.
+The supply of those more dangerous drugs is increasing faster in some parts of the country than in others, which may help explain the geographic variations, Schuchat says.

 "Overall as a nation, we are still failing to adequately respond to the opioid addiction epidemic," says Dr. Andrew Kolodny, co-director of opioid policy research at Brandeis University.
 "It is concerning that 20 years into this epidemic, it is still getting worse.
 The number of Americans experiencing opioid overdoses is still increasing."